-Nevertheless, it is a cardinal doctrine of modern Spiritualism, that men's bodily eyes do behold ern spiritualism, that men's bodily eyes do behold the faces and forms of spirits.
-Over and again it is affirmed that men shake palpable spirit hands, and that the medium's body, corruptible, may be freely entered by the body of a spirit which is incorruptible.
+"Nevertheless, it is a cardinal doctrine of mod-ern Spiritualism, that men's bodily eyes do behold ern Spirithalism, that men's bonily eyes do benote the faces and forms of spirits.
+Over and again it is affirmed that men shake palpable spirit hands, and that the medium's body, corruptible, may be freely entered by the body of a spirit which is in corruptible.
 Upon the most fallacious foundations, this impractical theory is erected.
-Under the sickly twilight of this spiritualistic materialism, such extrest men as our correspondent become such earnest men as our correspondent become confused and confounded.
-The italics are mine;"
+Under the sickly twilight of this spiritualistic materialism, such earnest, men as our correspondent becom confused and confounded.
+The italics are mine

-1st.
-Have you, or has any other one, ever taught, or believed that it was necessary that the spirit body (i.e., the coarser part) should enter he medium's body for the purposes of controltor materialization?
+Ist.
+Have you, or has any other one, ever taught, or believed that it was necessary that the spirit body (f. e, the coarser part) should enter he medium's body for the purposes of controltor materialization

 2d.
-In what sense is the medium's body "In corruptible," that the spirit body is not; or rice tersa; or does not the spirit cast saids the coarser for a finer material to fill in its outlines of body in the same way and sense that the spirit of the mortal does?
-Sd.
-Is not each atom of matter in the last analysis, a point or centre from which forces act and re-act upon each other, thus constituting a-duality which is the real basis of the existence and perpetuity of all life, whether organic or inorganic, physical or spiritual, intellectual or precede every movement of matter-making phenomens, or making objective the forms of the varied forces, all the way from the rock to animalculæ and man the spex of all forms below.
-6th.
-If so, does not life on all planes below, or above man depend upon these relations for dualwith the same results, or cannot the spirit that subordinated matter on lower planes, sub-ordinate a finer quality on a higher plane, more especially with vastly enlarged powers?
+In what sense is the medium's body "incorruptible," that the spirit body is not; or vice versa; or does not the spirit cast aside the coarser a finer material to 'flil in Its outlines of body in the same way and sense that the spirit of the mortal does?

+3d.
+Is not each atom of matter, in the last analysis, a point or centre from which forces act analysis, a point or centre from which forces act and re-act upon each other, thus constituting a duality which is the real basis of the existence and perpetuity of all life, whether organic or inorganic, physical or spiritual, intellectual or moral?

 4th.
-In this case is not spirit-the high force that acts-causation, resulting in organization formation and phenomena, as effects, while the lower force centres re-act upon the high, making action and re-action equal, resulting from this action and re-action of all qualities of forces, in all kinds of phenomens, from rock to man?
+In this case is not spirit-the high force that acts-cousation, resulting in organization, formation and phenomena, as effects, while the low-er force 'centres re-act upon the higb, making er force centres re-act upon the high, making action and re-action equal, resulting from this section and re-action of all qualities of forces.
+In all kinds of phenomena, from rock to man?
 5th.
-Does not the same force-spirit-as cause
+Does not the same force-spirit-as cause, precede every movement of matter-making phe-nomena, or making objective the forms of the vari-ed forces, all the way from the rock to animalculæ, and man the apex of all forms below.
+6th.
+If so, does not Mie on all planes below, or above man depend upon these relations for dual-ity, with the same results, or cannot the spirit that subordinated matter on lower planes, and that subordinated matter on lower planes, sub-ordinate a finer quality on a higher plane, more especially with vastly enlarged powers?
 7th.
-Do not the works I have referred to affold (mainly) an affirmative answer to these questions?
+Do not the works I have referred to afford

+(mainly) an affirmative apswer to these questions!
 If spirit has no power to control matter, either gross or fine, then we have no use for our material senses; then there are no relations of spirit and matter, soul and body, and therefore no life.
-The simple fact that the "correspondent is confused and confounded" is not sufficient to set saide the omulpotent and beautiful processes of natural law.
+The simple fact that the "correspondent is confused and confounded" is not sufficient to set aside the and confounded" is not sufficient to set aside the omnipotent and beautiful processes of natural law.
 Let him doubt on, doubts are healthy cor-rectives.
-If we never doubt, we never can throw the error saide to make room for a truth.
-I claim the privilege of doubting portions of all Bibles books and opinions of all men, not even except ing those coming through our gifted brother and seer; and almost entirely ignoring authority I must submit all to the tests of my intuitional and reasoning powers as final arbiters.
-What I want, brethren, fathers and mothers, is facts, etrong facts, bottom facts.

-DR. C. D. GRIMES. facts, bottom facts.
+If we never doubt, we never can throw the error aside to make room for a truth.
+I claim the privilege of doubting portions of all Bibles, books and ophinons of all men, not even except-ing those coming through our gifted brother and seer; and almost entirely ignoring authority I must submit all to the tests of my intuitional and reasoning powers, as final arbiters.
+What I want, brethren, Jathers and mothers, is facts, strong facts, bottom facts.
+DR. C. D. GRIMES.
 Coldwater, Nov.
 7th, 1879.